LLNL/HPC-Tutorials/flux/exercises/exercise1.md

 ---

 1. Run `flux resource list` to determine if Flux is already running on your system.
-2. If flux is running on the system, use `flux mini alloc` to get a two node allocation.
+2. If flux is running on the system, use `flux alloc` to get a two node allocation.
 If flux is not running on the system, use allocation commands appropriate to that system to get a two node allocation and start Flux with `flux start`.
 3. Use `flux resource list` to query the state of the resources in your allocation.

 ### Notes / Solutions